 With just 20 per cent of buying decisions based on pure logic, the psychology of marketing, i.e. the role the mind plays in buying decisions, requires understanding.
 Psychology is the science of the mind and also behaviour.
 Whether we realise it or not, emotions and biases frequently influence our buying decisions.
-Whether we realise it or not, around eight out of 10 buying decisions are based on emotion (1).
+According to research, this is the case in around eight out of 10 buying decisions (1).

 1. A brand name, special offer, and also immediate gratification all enhance sales.
 Thus understand the psychology of marketing.
 Take account of cognitive biases to boost sales.

 2. Use consumer research to uncover exactly what emotional dimensions will best influence and persuade.